Pre-Deployment Complexity Estimation for Federated Perception Systems: RESULTS AND ANALYSIS

-Figures~4(b) and \ref{fig:rel9} evaluate the relationship between the combined complexity metric $F(d,X)$ and federated learning accuracy.
-A strong negative correlation is observed between complexity and accuracy, with $R^2=0.81$ for maximum accuracy and $R^2=0.85$ for average accuracy.
+Figures~\ref{fig:fdx-vs-max-acc} and \ref{fig:fdx-vs-avg-acc} evaluate the relationship between the combined federated learning complexity metric \( F(d,\mathbf{c}) = f_{\mathrm{proxy}}(\mathbf{c})+f(d) \) and federated learning accuracy.
+The analysis includes 15 observations, corresponding to five client-distribution configurations for each of the three datasets.